AleksandarFaraj/blocksite/REGEX_INTRO.md

 You can also invert character class, using ^ sign inside it.
 -  __[^0-9]__ matches any single character that is __not__ digit.

-### Slash and Backslash
+### Backslash
 Backslash \ does have special meaning(it is used for "backslashing").

 I've not told you about character classes, started with backslash.
 For example, __\\d means "digit" and is equal to [0-9]__.

 So, you have to be carefull with backslash, it sometimes changes meaning of the next letter.
 If you use backslash and don't want it suddenly backslash something, then backslash your backslash.
 For example, __\\\d is just backlash and d letter__, not character class.

+### Slash
 Slash does also have special meaning.
 It used as regex delimiter: /regex/.
 Anytime you use it inside regex, backslash it.

 __Note, that you should not use slash as delimiter at blocksite extension.
 Blocksite knows, where regex starts and ends.__